formio/uag/README.md

       ADMIN_KEY: CHANGEME
 ```

-In this example, we have Docker Compose launching the OSS Form.io container with the ADMIN_KEY set for this deployment, the UAG is connected using ```http://formio:3000``` which is the local Docker network name (provided using the "links" property in the docker compose file)
+In this example, we have Docker Compose launching the OSS Form.io container with the ADMIN_KEY set for this deployment, the UAG is connected using ```http://formio:3000``` which is the local Docker network name (provided using the "links" property in the docker compose file).

 ##### Local Connection to Enterprise Server Project
 If you are using the Enterprise Form.io server within a local environment to the UAG, then you will need to ensure that the UAG connects to an independent project using the PROJECT_KEY as follows.